Mayor Synagogue, Istanbul

-Mayor Synagogue is a former synagogue in the Hasköy district of Beyoğlu, Istanbul, Turkey.
+The Mayor Synagogue, also known as the Majorka Synagogue, is a former Jewish congregation and synagogue, located on Hasköy Avenue, in the Hasköy district of Beyoğlu, Istanbul, in the Istanbul Province of Turkey.
+Completed in the 19th century, the building was used as a synagogue until 1923.

 History

 According to historian Lorans Tanatar Baruh, the synagogue was built in the Byzantine era and was called Mayor because it was the largest in the neighborhood.
 Another historian claims the synagogue was built 300 to 500 years ago by Jews from Majorca.
-(According to historian Jak Deleon, in the 1950s there was a Mayorka Synagogue in Hasköy.)

 The synagogue building is now used as storage space, workshops, and a billiard parlor.
 In September 2009, artist Serge Spitzer chose this site for his installation Molecular Istanbul.